Synchro/laravel-violations/README.md

 php artisan vendor:publish --tag="violations-config"
 ```

 Database support is optional; you may not want to keep the reports locally if you're forwarding them to an external report aggregation service.
-If you do want database support, set a table name in the config, then publish and run the migrations:
+If you do want database support, set a table name in the config first, *then* publish and run the migration (or the migration will be ignored):

 ```bash
 php artisan vendor:publish --tag="violations-migrations"